 We would be glad to answer all your questions about your new Havanese puppy and we will ask you many more.
 We can't give you the proper attention that you and your puppy deserves by text or email.
 We are glad to reply to emails or texts once.
 Please include your name, address, phone number, and email address.
 We love our dogs and spend thousands of hours of time on their care.
 We need to speak to a real person to find out about where they will live, what your lifestyle is, to match our puppies up with the best forever homes.

-Please contact us at (937) 477 7735 when all your family members are on board with adding a new Havanese puppy to your pack.
+Please COMPLETE OUR LITTER INQUIRY FORM BELOW when all your family members are on board with adding a new Havanese puppy to your pack.

 The Havanese - Standard